FREE SHIPPING on orders $99. Use code: DC99 Details

 Learn How to Attract Cardinals to Your Yard

-Cardinals are a welcome sight for northerners, there is seldom a more welcome sight on a blustery winter day than the flashy red male cardinal and his attractive mate.
+Cardinals are a welcome sight for northerners.
+There is seldom a more welcome sight on a blustery winter day than the flashy red male cardinal and his attractive mate.
 Even their call, an exuberant “cheer, cheer, cheer” brightens up a dreary day.

 Cardinals are frequent visitors to the Northeast, but the Northern Cardinal was not always a northern bird—it was originally a bird of the southeast.
 As early settlers moved west and northward along the Mississippi River, they cleared the land of dense forests and the cardinal followed, preferring the more open terrain